LineageOS/android_hardware_nvidia_arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A720 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is fixed in r0p2.

+For Olympus, the following errata build flags are defined :

+-  ``ERRATA_OLYMPUS_5167426``: This applies errata 5167426 workaround to
+   all reviesions of Olympus CPU.

+-  ``ERRATA_OLYMPUS_5258219``: This applies errata 5258219 workaround to
+   all reviesions of Olympus CPU.

 DSU Errata Workarounds
 ----------------------